Description of the different ways to add data to Greenplum Database.

 Drop indexes before loading into existing tables and re-create the index after loading.
 Creating an index on pre-existing data is faster than updating it incrementally as each row is loaded.

 ANALYZE on the table after loading.
-Disable automatic statistics collection during loading by setting
+Deactivate automatic statistics collection during loading by setting

 VACUUM after load errors to recover space.